chriswoodford/foursquare-php/README.md

       $auth->initiateLogin();

-### Foursquare redirects user after successful login
+### Foursquare redirects the user back to you after a successful login

       $code = $_GET['code'];
       $token = $authGateway->authenticateUser($code);